scarletstudio/scarletstudio.github.io/_blog/guide-swe.md

 **Test Engineers** design plans to verify whether software works correctly.
 They form an understanding of the system and how users rely on it.
 They may write code to conduct automated testing and build systems to support testing.
 Test engineers may hand-off issues to other engineers or fix them directly.
 Also called **Quality Assurance (QA) Engineers**.

-**Security Engineers** ensure that systems are protected from malicious activity, preserve the privacy of user data, and find solutions to risks.
+**DevOps Engineers** develop systems to handle code deployments and other parts of the engineering process.
+They may work on builds, testing, continuous integration, release, monitoring, logging, and developer tools.

 ## Software Engineering Skills